Sichuan eggplant with tofu

 Fry the eggplant in oil in a wok or large cast iron skillet about 5-7 minutes, turning once during cooking.
 Eggplant should be a bit golden, but it's ok if it's not cooked all the way through.

-Remove eggplant and set aside.
-Add tofu and let cook on medium heat on one side for two minutes.
-Return eggplant to the pan.
-Pour over sauce, stir gently, and bring to a simmer.
+Add tofu, pour in sauce, stir gently, and bring to a simmer.
 Simmer until eggplant is cooked through, 1-3 minutes.
 Serves 4 with rice.

 Comments